tobiasrask/domain-map/README.md

 // Will return { name: "Alice" }

 map.get(mySecondKey);
-// Will return null, since key objects are not same
+// Will return null, since the keys "myObjectKey" and "mySecondKey" are not same.

 ```